jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

 ----

-* I make a child folder_ to keep the tests in a different place than the actual program_
+* I make a child folder_ to keep the tests in a different place from the actual program_

   .. code-block:: shell
     :emphasize-lines: 1